JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Prims-Special-Types.md

 | (a -> b)<br>Function a b | Type -> Type -> Type | Higher-Kinded Type (by 2)<br>Two types need to be defined before the type can be instantiated
 | { key: value }<br>{ key1: value1, key2:value2 } | # Type | n number of types known at compile time

+## Type-Level Programming Flow

+When using this kind of programming, there are 2-3 stages:
+- Creation - creating an instance of a type-level type
+- Usage
+    - modifying that instance during compile-time
+    - constraining types, so that impossible states/code fail with a compiler error
+    - turning the type-level instance into a value-level instance (reification)

 ## Syntax Pattern: Value-Level vs Type-Level

 To map a value-level entity to a type-level entity, refer to this mapping: